shaloo/docs.arcana/docs/deploy/migrate-testnet-mainnet.md

 ---
 alias: migrate-app-testnet-mainnet
-title: 'Migrate App Deployment: Testnet -> Mainnet'
+title: 'Testnet -> Mainnet App Deployment'
 description: 'Learn how developers can deploy the apps integrated with the Arcana Auth on the Arcana Testnet/Mainnet.'
 arcana:
   root_rel_path: ..
 ---

-# Migrate App Deployment: Testnet -> Mainnet
+# Testnet -> Mainnet App Deployment

-In this guide, you will learn how developers can migrate the apps deployed on Arcana Testnet to Arcana Mainnet.
+In this guide, you will learn how developers can migrate the apps deployed on {{config.extra.arcana.company_name}} Testnet to Mainnet.

 ## Prerequisites

-* The app must be [[deploy-app|deployed on Arcana Testnet already]].
+* Apps must be registered via the {{config.extra.arcana.dashboard_name}}.
+A default Testnet [[concept-config-profile|configuration profile]] is assigned to each registered app.
+You cannot register an app directly for Mainnet use.

-## Steps
+## Step 1: Create Mainnet Profile

-### Step 1: Configure Mainnet Profile
+Visit the 'Manage Apps' page on the {{config.extra.arcana.dashboard_name}}.
+Click the registered app card.
+Each app is associated with a Testnet profile by default, and the 'Mainnet' configuration button is disabled.

-Browse the 'Manage Apps' page on the {{config.extra.arcana.dashboard_name}}.
-Select the app that you wish to deploy on Mainnet.
-By default, the 'Mainnet' configuration button is disabled.
 Click on the 'Testnet' configuration profile.

-In the app configuration dashboard, refer to the 'Testnet' dropdown on the top right.
-Click and choose the 'Mainnet' option.
-You can either copy the Testnet profile as Mainnet or create a fresh one.
+You will see the Testnet configuration settings home page for the app.
+Refer to the 'Testnet' dropdown on the top right.
+Click and choose 'Mainnet'.
+You will see options to either copy the Testnet profile to Mainnet or create a new one.

 <figure markdown="span">
   <img alt="Create Mainnet Configuration Profile" src="{{config.extra.arcana.img_dir}}/an_testnet_mainnet_config_create.gif" class="an-screenshots width_85pc"/>
   <figcaption>Create Mainnet Configuration Profile</figcaption>
 </figure>

-In both cases, the Mainnet configuration profile is created and has a **new** {{config.extra.arcana.app_address}} assigned to it.
-After the Mainnet profile is created successfully, you will see 'Mainnet' selected in the top RHS dropdown.
+The Mainnet configuration profile is assigned a **new** {{config.extra.arcana.app_address}}.

  <figure markdown="span">
    <img alt="Select Mainnet Profile" src="{{config.extra.arcana.img_dir}}/an_deploy_mainnet_dashboard.{{config.extra.arcana.img_png}}" class="an-screenshots width_85pc"/>